kmcd/codecast/01_command_line/script.md

   This is useful when you want to use more than one possible match.
   There quite a few more that I find rather obscure.

-  You can see a list in the bash man page under the “READLINE” section.
+  You can see a list in the bash man page under the "READLINE" section.

   line-kill character - typically CTRL-u o